UCB-Econ-148/sp23/resources/group_project/specs.md

 ---
 ## Timeline
-TBD
+The project is due on TBD, and the peer review (for reproducibility) is due on TBD.

 ---
 ## Deliverables and Rubrics
-The template notebook is the template for the final project.
+The template notebook is the template for the group project.
 Read the project template carefully as it contains all the instructions for this project--each markdown cell provides instructions on what to do in order to complete a successful project.

 Here is the list of deliverables and the grading rubrics.
 See the project template for more details.